seancorfield/clj-new/README.md

 clojure -Tclj-new create :template electron-app :name myname/myelectron-app
 ```

-> Note: if you have create a new project from a public template, follow the instructions for that template on how to use and run the project -- all templates are different!
+> Note: if you have created a new project from a public template, follow the instructions for that template on how to use and run the project -- all templates are different!
 The built-in `app`, `lib`, and `template` projects are described briefly below but also have their own README files in their newly created  projects.

 You can get help about the functions available in `clj-new`: